Starting date: January 2021

 Dr Agnès Fournier (Visiting Scientist, NME; INSERM CESP)

-Dr Yahya Mahamat-Saleh (Postdoctoral Scientist, NME)
+Dr Yahya Mahamat-Saleh (Scientist, NME)

 Dr Azam Majidi (Postdoctoral Scientist, NME)